Marriage and Couples Counseling

 – Discernment Counseling

-On top of that, I also help train other LMFT practitioners in the Minneapolis & Saint Paul area to hone their craft.
+On top of that, our practice helps train other LMFT practitioners in the Minneapolis & Saint Paul area to hone their craft.

 A Case Study …

-I had a couple come to me with “communication problems.”
+We had a couple come to us with “communication problems.”

 Ann and Lance were married after a year of dating, then had 3 kids within 5 years.
 Ann said she has not felt any closeness or connection to Lance since their first child was born.
 She said he has spent more time at work and has become more distant after several promotions.
 She said that even though she also works full-time, she carries most of the responsibility for the kids and home.
 Lance said he tries to help, but feels she is always pointing out how he is doing things wrong.
 He said that ever since they started having kids, there’s no time for their relationship, which we revealed to mean that he felt that she had no time for him.